Xotl/cool-github-releases/README.md

 There are only 3 valid values: `download`, `update`, `delete`.
 If no `mode` is provided then it will use the default value (default is `download`).

-All modes require a valid `github_token`, commonly you can use the [one provided in the environment for your workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token).
+All modes require a valid `github_token`, commonly you can use the [one provided in the environment for your workflow][github_token].
 In case you get some permissions error messages you will need to provide a token with more elevated privileges.

 <br/>